Response of fluorescent molecular rotors in ternary macromolecular mixtures: Results

 The behavior of the rotor was first characterized in binary mixtures of water and PEG-62, with PEG-62 mass fractions between $w=0.6$ and $1$.
 For the different mixtures, no significant deformation of the spectrum was observed nor a shift in the wavelength of maximum absorption and emission, and only an overall change in intensity with viscosity was obtained.
 The absorption and emission maxima (respectively, $A_\text{max}$ and $I_\text{max}$) were measured for the different solutions.
 In order to retrieve the parameters of the F{\"o}rster-Hoffmann equation~\eqref{eq:FH_I_tau}, maximum intensity should be used with care as it is not only proportional to the quantum yield $\varphi$ but also to the rotor concentration $c_0$.
 Solutions of similar concentration in rotor were prepared, and the normalized maximum intensities $\tilde{I}_\text{max} = I_\text{max} / A_\text{max}$ were systematically used to minimize possible residual effects related to rotor concentration.
-The evolution of this parameter with solution viscosity is reported in logarithmic coordinates in Fig.~\ref{fig:carac_EG}(b) (black dots) and follows a power-law with exponent $x = 0.76$.
+The evolution of this parameter with solution viscosity is reported in logarithmic coordinates in Fig.~\ref{fig:carac_EG}(b) (black dots) and follows a power-law with exponent $x = 0.76$. \corr{Fluorescence lifetimes $\tau$ of FMR in these solutions were also measured, and plotted against viscosity in Fig.~\ref{fig:carac_EG}(b) (red dots): again, a power-law evolution of close exponent $x = 0.65$ was observed.
+The obtained exponents are consistent with those reported in the literature for other BODIPY-based FMRs~\cite{kuimova_2008,nalatamby_2023}.
+As the lifetime is directly proportional to the quantum yield \corr{via $\phi = k_\text{r}\tau$ (in which $k_\text{r}$ is the radiative constant of the FMR, which remains unperturbed\cite{bahaidarah_2014})}, these results confirm the validity of F{\"o}rster-Hoffmann equation for the range of compositions investigated here.